 The Firebase platform (that Firestore is part of) might be a viable “backend” option for minor, user-focused apps.
 If you use it alongside other SaaS solutions (e-mails, voice calls, etc.), you might even be able to build a not-so-small app without creating any traditional backend system.

 Being Google’s product, it also integrates well with GCP.
 It blends with it more and more with every release, and I suppose that soon, these two will be fully merged.

-There are tons of other places where Firestore is an excellent solution, but Firestore simplicity can take its toll.
+There are many other places where Firestore is an excellent solution, but Firestore's simplicity can take its toll.
 Where Firestore shines and simplifies things initially, it can make your hair gray after the application gets complicated enough.
 As with everything in programming, you need to wage pros and cons, consider the future and select the best for your app.

 Do you want to find out how the Firestore pricing works or what traps wait for you if you're going to secure it properly?
 Maybe you want to create an auction-based app that requires quick updates?
 We learned about this the hard way.
 Paying thousands for improper usage, breaking live apps because of deployments, overcoming all the shortcomings of Firestore - we've been there.

 Read the 2nd part of our series on "Why Firestore" to learn about the biggest limitations of Firestore.